DarkFlippers/unleashed-firmware/ReadMe.md

 * BadUSB keyboard layouts
 * Customizable Flipper name
 * SubGHz -> Press OK in frequency analyzer to use detected frequency in Read modes
+* SubGHz -> Long press OK button in SubGHz Frequency analyzer to switch to Read menu
 * Other small fixes and changes throughout
 * See other changes in changelog and in readme below